proxystore/proxystore/docs/guides/endpoints.rst

    This section assumes familiarity with proxies and the :any:`Store <proxystore.store.base.Store>` interface.
-See the :ref:`quick-start` guide before getting started with endpoints.
+See the :ref:`get-started` guide before getting started with endpoints.

 .. code-block:: python